waterloo-rocketry/cansw_processor_canards/README.md

 - Mocks should be made with fff in `tests/mocks/`

 ## Code Standards
-This project uses the team-wide clang-format for automatic code formatting.
+- This project follows the [team-wide embedded coding standard](https://docs.waterloorocketry.com/general/standards/embedded-coding-standard.html).
+- Use clang-format for automatic code formatting.
 The script must be run from the project root directory:
   ```bash
   ./scripts/format.sh
   ```

-This project follows the [team-wide embedded coding standard](https://docs.waterloorocketry.com/general/standards/embedded-coding-standard.html).
-Rocketlib is included at `src/third_party/rocketlib`.
+- Rocketlib is included at `src/third_party/rocketlib`.
-Developers should be aware of the BARR Standard and make an effort to follow it.
+- Developers should be aware of the BARR Standard and make an effort to follow it.